ordina-jworks/ordina-jworks.github.io/_posts/2019-10-25-Kickstarter-Trajectory-2019-Summer-Edition.md

 The courses were focused mainly on providing a very hands-on experience as to learn how the different technologies work in practice.

 During the 3 months kickstarter trajectory, there were 2 main periods:
-* The first 1.5 months were filled with various trainings: security, backend, frontend, soft skill trainings,...
+* The first six weeks were filled with various trainings: security, backend, frontend, soft skill trainings,...
-* The last part, 2 DevCases were organized: Chatbot Dina and Zero Plastic Rivers
+* The last, 2 DevCases were organized: Chatbot Dina and Zero Plastic Rivers

 This blogpost will talk about both periods separately below.
 The first period is further separated into technical and non-technical trainings.